UM-PEPL/HallThruster.jl/docs/src/index.md

 # HallThruster.jl

-A 1D fluid Hall thruster code written in Julia
+A 1D fluid Hall thruster code written in Julia.
+This will be filled in as the code is developed further.